natenka/pyneng-book-en/docs/source/book/15_module_re/split.rst

     In [4]: re.split(r'[ ,\[\]]+', ospf_route)
     Out[4]: ['O', '10.0.24.0/24', '110/41', 'via', '10.0.13.3', '3d18h', 'FastEthernet0/0']

-The split() function has a peculiarity of working with groups (expressions in parentheses).
-If you specify the same expression with parentheses, the resulting list will include the separators.
+Function split() has a peculiarity of working with groups (expressions in parentheses).
+If you specify the same expression with parentheses, the resulting list will include separators.

 For example, word *via* is specified as a separator: